Santos beats Boca for all-Brazilian Copa Libertadores final

 The decider will be played on Jan.30 at the Maracanã stadium in Rio de Janeiro.
 There will be no fans because of the COVID-19 pandemic.

 Santos opened the scoring in the 16th minute.
 Venezuela’s Jeferson Soteldo took a crossed that touched the hand of Boca defender Lisandro López.
+As most Santos players asked for a penalty and Boca defenders stopped, Diego Pituca put it in the back of the net from close range.

 Santos’ second goal came in the 49th minute when Soteldo entered the penalty area and scored with a shot to right of goalkeeper Esteban Andrada.